hitesh-mandav/angularjs-angular-migration-guide/README.md

 Mordernizing the angularjs app. use arrow function, for of loops etc where ever possible. also replace dependencies of angularjs specific entities which are not supported by angular like $q, $resources with mordern promise and $http etc which will make the migration to angular easier

+ST$EP 6:

+Add target angular version dependencies and dev-dependecies to package.json. this can be obtained from a new angular project.

+if there is error while npm i due to dependency mismatch then npm i --legacy-peer-deps can be tried or try to get compatible dependencies.

+also add approprate @angular/upgrade dependency to package.json.

+now it is important to remove ng-app from index.html as the app will be bootstraped via angular from main.ts

+in main.ts declate the appmodule and the bootstrap the application via upgrade module manually.